briankeane/simpleNodeServerCourse/part3/13-SuperTest.md

   });
 ```

-Now run the code.. it will fail because our setup code sets up the Contact.contacts array, and we don't have that plugged into our GET function yet.
+Now run the code.. it will fail because our setup code sets up the Contact.contacts array, but our `server.js` file is still using the contacts array in `server.js`.
+It's time to get plug Contact into server.js.

+All the functions that we are going to add to `server.js` are tested in `contact.spec.js`, so don't forget that you can always open that file to see perfect examples of how to use our ContactHandler.

 Go ahead and require our new Contact at the top of server.js.

 Then you can replace the code in app.get('/contacts/:id') with a call to Contact.findById(Number(req.params.id), function (err, foundContact))...
 See if you can get the test to pass with the new setup.
 Solution Below:
 ```